diegoperezl/SensorApp/README.md

 After installation, open the app and select the sensor you want to view data from.
 The app will start capturing data from the sensor and display it in a real-time graph.

-Users can also adjust the graph's settings, such as the time interval and data range.
-Additionally, the app provides the ability to export data in CSV format for further analysis.

 ## Supported Sensors

 The app currently supports the following sensors: